 Our brain is the central processing unit of the body.
-Any disease that impacts it may adversely impact the overall health and normal functioning of the body.
+Any disease that impacts it may adversely affect the body's overall health and normal functioning.

-Neurology is a highly admired and sophisticated medical speciality as it deals with the complexities of the nervous system that includes the brain.
+Neurology is a highly admired and sophisticated medical speciality as it deals with the complexities of the nervous system, including the brain.

 Neurologists inspect, study, and analyse neurological disorders and find the best medical solutions to treat them.

 Here is a comprehensive list of tasks and duties neurologist performs as part of their role:

 Observe symptoms and details to treat the neurological disease in its initial stages and save the life of the patient

 Perform a neurological exam to identify the cause and location of the problem within the nervous system

 Use advanced and precise imaging medical tools such as Computed Tomography and Magnetic Resonance Imaging for safe and effective diagnosis and treatment.

 Examine patients to determine the type and extent of injuries and illnesses of the human brain, spinal cord, nerves, and muscle tissues.